Learn how to use compare documents in Word and you will know exactly what changes are made by reviewers.

 Whether you’re sending a document to a client, opposing counsel or co-counsel for feedback, you need to know exactly what changes were made to your document.
 Even if you locked track changes before sending the file, it’s possible reviewers got around the lock and made some changes that weren’t tracked.
 To be certain, use Word’s compare feature to create a redline (also known as a legal backline).

-Get started on the Review ribbon.
-Click on the Compare button and select Compare.
+Get started on the Review tab.
+Click on the Compare button to access the compare function.

 Don’t stop there.
 Click on the More >> button to uncover important settings.